BONUS EPISODE: Elon Musk at Code Conference 2021

 So

 one of the things you're doing is a lot of government deals.
+You're doing this lunar lander.

 You did the rocket one.

+You're getting billions from $2.9 billion, is that right?
 Well, right now we're not getting anything because we're being sued.
+Right, that's right.

-But you're getting a lot of money.
+I'm sorry.
+Okay, but you're getting a lot of money.

+Hopefully, we'll get it.
 Right, right, when it's over.

+Yeah, and he fixes his rights.
 I mean, most of our launches are commercial, to be clear.

-But you're doing a lot of government work.
+Yes, I understand that, but you're doing a lot of government work.

 What is that like working with the government?

-Is that important to your business?
+Is it important to your business?
+Yeah, I mean,

-It's an important part of the business.
+it's an important part of the business.
+I mean, just

-I mean, just bear in mind,
+bear in mind,

 The government's about 40% of the economy.

-it's to be expected that any company is going to have,
+it's to be expected that any company is going to have

 most companies are going to have a